eForms Logo

 Georgia Living Trust Form (Revocable)

-A Georgia living trust is a legal form used to dictate how an individual’s personal assets will be distributed after they die.
+A Georgia living trust is a legal form used to indicate how an individual's assets will be distributed after they die.
 Unlike with a will, the items placed in a living trust are not subject to the probate process, and the grantor of a revocable trust can act as their own trustee.
-Upon the grantor’s death, the assets immediately pass to the beneficiaries.
+Upon the grantor's death, the assets immediately pass to the beneficiaries.

 Requirements (5)